centminmod/centminmod-magento2/readme.md

 chown -R nginx:nginx "/home/nginx/domains/${vhostname}/public"
 chmod u+x bin/magento
 ```
 Now the actual Magento 2.2.2 installing via SSH command line using the Magento binary `$WEBROOT/bin/magento` where `WEBROOT` variable and other installation settings are setup in SSH session variables outlined below.
 Adjust the variables values as needed.
-I use `pwgen` password generator command to randomise some parts of the values for database name `DBNAME`, database username `DBUSER`, database user password `DBPASS`, Magento admin user password `ADMINPASS` and the backend Admin url `BACKEND_FRONTNAME`.

 You can use `$WEBROOT/bin/magento list` command to see all available command options.